In defense of Leetcode Interviews

 To be honest, I wasn’t able to answer all their arguments, and for some moments I felt they might be right.
 Let me clarify that I have had this opinion from a long time ago, but it wasn’t based on strong arguments but rather on feelings and intuitions.
 However, I usually trust my intuition quite a lot, and before giving it up I decided to find some strong arguments in favor of Leetcode (LC) interviews, and here they are.

 - I agree that you won’t regularly use LC skills in your work work.
 But, the day you need them it’ll really make a difference.
 People that never done LC problems probably don’t even know how to implement some data structures.
 So when they face a difficult problem they will probably just use a brute force approach.
 And if you hire these people you’ll end up with a $\mathcal{O}(N)$ solution where a $\mathcal{O}(\log N)$ exists.
-These interviews can identify candidates with strong problem-solving skills and logical reasoning abilities, which are valuable across all roles in the tech industry.
+These interviews can identify candidates with strong problem-solving skills and logical reasoning abilities, which are useful in any tech role across all roles in the tech industry.

 - One of the arguments against LC questions is “you can learn these skills when needed”.
 This argument suggests that new skills can be acquired on the job as necessary.
 Ok, agree.
 Now you just need to show me you can learn new skills.
 Usually, you know beforehand you’ll have to solve LC problems during an interview.
 If you haven’t managed to learn how to solve them in a couple of weeks, then why should I believe that you can learn new skills while working?
 The interview process itself is an opportunity to show your ability to learn and apply new skills on time.